Bill Would Require State Offices Occupying Prime Waterfront Real Estate to Relocate

 “If we really want Trenton to succeed and get real revitalization moving, we have to take a more aggressive, but practical approach,” added Gusciora.
 “Allowing the Department of Education to continue occupying prime waterfront real estate is really nonsensical.
 So many cities have harnessed the lure of their waterfront to spur redevelopment.
 We need to follow that path.”

-The bill has been referred to the Assembly Commerce and Economic Development Committee.
+The bill was released by the Assembly Commerce and Economic Development Committee.
+It will now go to the Assembly speaker for further consideration.